coder/docs/guides/ssl-certificates/cloudflare.md

 - Change the namespace of the secret to **cert-manager**
 - Change the kind of the **Issuer** to **ClusterIssuer**
 - Remove the namespace of the **ClusterIssuer**
-- Change the additional annotations to `cert-manager.io/cluster-issuer: letsencrypt`
+- Change the annotations to `cert-manager.io/cluster-issuer: "letsencrypt"`

 For further information, see
 [Setting Up Issuers](https://docs.cert-manager.io/en/release-0.8/tasks/issuers/index.html).